QuantLet/COP-Estimation-Misspec/COPthetasDiff/README.md

 Misspecification'

-Description : 'Plots the difference between the dynamically estimated estimated for dependence parameter theta using maximum likelihood, the inversion of Kendall's tau and a p-value weighted average of the two in combination with the Frank, the Gumbel, and the Clayton copula for a series of AR-GJR-GARCH residuals from returns of DAX and DJ as well as from returns of Volkswagen and Thyssen-Krupp.
+Description : 'Plots the difference between the dynamically estimated estimated for dependence parameter theta using maximum likelihood, the inversion of Kendall''s tau and a p-value weighted average of the two in combination with the Frank, the Gumbel, and the Clayton copula for a series of AR-GJR-GARCH residuals from returns of DAX and DJ as well as from returns of Volkswagen and Thyssen-Krupp.
 The considered time span is 26.08.2005 to 13.08.2015.
 The moving window is 250.'

-Keywords : Copula, Gumbel, Frank, Clayton, estimation, maximum-likelihood, Kendall's tau
+Keywords : Copula, Gumbel, Frank, Clayton, estimation, maximum-likelihood, Kendall''s tau

 See also : CopDynEst, COPretaparch